Young Activists Can Sue Government Over Climate Change, Supreme Court Says

 BREAKING: United States Supreme Court Denies Trump Administration’s Request for Stay - Juliana v.
 United States Moves Forward, Again.
 Read full press release: https://t.co/KJ8WKF4N3l #youthvgov #TrialoftheCentury #LetTheYouthBeHeard pic.twitter.com/EyEg7QMuWj— Our Children's Trust (@youthvgov) November 3, 2018

 The lawsuit — brought by 21 plaintiffs, many of whom are minors, in U.S. district court in Eugene, Ore. — claims the federal government encouraged the production of oil, gas and other fossil fuels, causing the planet to warm and infringing on several of the plaintiffs' fundamental rights.
-It lists examples that the government knew the Earth was warming as early as 1965, and it requests a court order for the government to decrease carbon dioxide emissions, as well as creating a national plan to "restore Earth's energy balance" and "stabilize the climate system."
+It lists examples that the government knew the Earth was warming as early as 1965, and it requests a court order for the government to decrease carbon dioxide emissions as well as the creation of a national plan to "restore Earth's energy balance" and "stabilize the climate system."

 "The breadth of respondents' claims is striking," the Supreme Court had said in an earlier court order.
 But it said the claims should not be dismissed before going to trial.